zaphosting/docs/docs/sanctuaryisland-firststeps-dashboard.md

 ---
 id: sanctuaryisland-firststeps-dashboard
 title: "Sanctuary Island: Dashboard overview"
-description: "Information about the dashboard of an Sanctuary Island server from ZAP-Hosting"
+description: "Discover how to efficiently manage and optimize your Sanctuary Island server for peak performance and control → Learn more now"
 sidebar_label: Dashboard
 services:
   - gameserver-sanctuaryisland